 This really makes the students think about the sounds and connections and is even better if done in pairs or small groups as it leads to a lot of discussion.
 Most students also appreciate the visual element.

-If you don’t have access to the rods you can use modelling clay, like I’ve down in the picture above, or post notes would work quite well.
+If you don’t have access to the rods you can use modelling clay, like I’ve done in the picture above.
+Post-it notes would work quite well.

 Learning at Home

 If you do this enough in class, students can start to identify and get used to connected speech when they are practising at home.
 I ask students to listen to as much English as possible at home, whether it be movies, podcasts, songs or just the news.
 When they don’t quite get what someone is saying, I advise them to pause it and listen back until they have figured out exactly what has been said.
 This kind of active listening is far more beneficial than passively listening to songs or TV.

 For more help with improving your IELTS Listening skills, click this link to join my free IELTS Fundamentals Course.